zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     ```

 1. Review the code, using the comments to understand how it:
+    - Connects to the AI Foundry project.
+    - Uploads the data file and creates a code interpreter tool that can access it.
-    - Creates a new agent that uses the built-in code interpreter tool and has explicit instructions.
+    - Creates a new agent that uses the code interpreter tool and has explicit instructions to analyze the data and create charts as .png files.
     - Runs a thread with a prompt message from the user along with the data to be analyzed.
     - Checks the status of the run in case there's a failure
     - Retrieves the messages from the completed thread and displays the last one sent by the agent.